MSc in

 Overseas Field Study

 Field study is coordinated with the help of a faculty adviser.
 The field research takes place in the summer between semesters of study at USF.
-Research collected during the field study can be applied toward the graduate research project.
+Research collected during the field study can be applied to the graduate research project.
 While the department and its faculty have developed relations with partner universities in the Philippines, India, El Salvador, and Guatemala, students are not limited to these partnerships and can identify and set up an internship at sites in other countries.
 Travel stipends are available from the university to help cover the costs of the summer internship, but are not guaranteed.

 Master's Research Project and Oral Presentation